Civil Law Western Australia

 The State Administrative Tribunal deals with reviews of a wide range of government decisions including guardianship, equal opportunity, resources and development and town planning as well as civil and commercial disputes.

 The Magistrates Court can determine civil matters involving less than $75,000.

 Civil matters involving a value of more than $75,000 and less than $750,000 are commenced in the District Court, as well as all matters involving damages for personal injury and all matters relating to injuries resulting from motor vehicle accidents.

 The Supreme Court deals with civil disputes involving a value of more than $750,000, and with all probate matters.

-Civil Forms and Timeframes
+Civil forms and timeframes

-Civil Law WA Legislation
+Civil Law Western Australia Legislation